 Students must show diligence and are normally expected to complete the courses they elect.
 Irresponsible attendance is wasteful of both student and University resources.
 Those students who consistently receive excessive marks of ‘I’ (incomplete), ‘WF’ (Withdrawal Failing), ‘WN’ (Withdrawal No Basis for Letter Grade), or ‘WP’ (Withdrawal Passing) may be refused the privilege of further registration by the dean or the dean's designee of their school or college.

-In matters where a College’s signed final decision is based upon the evaluation of a student’s academic performance, and when review procedures available to them within the College have been exhausted, the student may request the Provost to review that decision on the record.
-A written Request for a Provost Review must be made by the student, with a copy to the Dean of the College, postmarked within thirty (30) calendar days of the postmark of the College’s final decision, which is to be sent to the address provided by the student in the College’s review procedures.
-The Request for a Provost Review should outline any additional arguments the student wishes to be taken into consideration by the Provost's review.
-The Provost’s review of the College’s decision will proceed as soon as practicable after notification by the student of his/her wish to seek review.
-A decision by the Provost is a final decision and ends the appeal process.
+In matters where a College's signed final decision is based upon the evaluation of a student's academic performance, and when review procedures available to him/her within the College have been exhausted, the student may request the Associate Provost for Academic Programs to review that decision on the record.
+The academic appeal form must be submitted by the student himself/herself, within thirty calendar days of the postmark of the College's final decision, which is to be sent to the address provided by the student in the College's review procedures.
+The Associate Provost's review of the College's decision will proceed as soon as practicable after submission by the student of his/her wish to seek review.
+The form is located at https://provost.wayne.edu/academic-policy

 Grade Appeal Procedure